istio/istio.io/content/en/docs/ambient/migrate/_index.md

 This guide walks you through migrating an existing Istio deployment from
 {{< gloss >}}sidecar{{< /gloss >}} mode to {{< gloss "ambient" >}}ambient mode{{< /gloss >}}.
-The migration is designed to be gradual and reversible: sidecar and ambient workloads can coexist in the same mesh during the process, allowing you to migrate one namespace at a time with no downtime.
+The migration is designed to be gradual and reversible: sidecar and ambient workloads can coexist in the same mesh during the process, allowing you to migrate one namespace at a time.

+{{< warning >}}
+**If you have L7 policies, zero-downtime migration is not currently possible.** During the transition, there is a window where L7 policies are unenforced: old selector based policies must be removed from the sidecar side, and new waypoint based equivalents must take their place.
+Between those two operations, L7 rules are not applied.
+This is a known gap.
+Plan a maintenance window if L7 policy enforcement must be continuous.
+Istio community is currently working into make zero downtime migration possible, please check the current issues and discussion around this in our slack.
+{{< /warning >}}

 ## Migration strategy